cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 ### BER
 - The ==Bit Error Rate (BER)== is a critical performance metric for lightpaths.
-- BER detection is only possible when the signal is in the electrical domain, typically at regenerator or transponder locations.
+- BER detection is only possible when the signal is in the **electrical domain**, typically at regenerator or transponder locations.
 - Overhead inserted in OTN (Optical Transport Network) frames, consisting of parity check bytes, enables BER computation.
 ### Optical Trace
 Lightpaths traverse multiple nodes and multiple cards within the equipment at each node.
-A unique identifier, called the optical path trace, is associated with each lightpath.
+A **unique identifier**, called the optical path trace, is associated with each lightpath.
 This trace helps the management system identify, verify, and manage lightpath connectivity.
 The trace contains at least the following four values: